 With each successive year additional grades were added, and in 2005 MBA graduated its first class of seniors.
 These students continued on to a variety of post-secondary institutions, and have since graduated from Philadelphia Universities like Temple and Drexel.

-Now in its eighteenth year of educating students, Mariana Bracetti Academy continues to collaborate with parents, teachers, staff, and community members to foster a powerful culture of academic achievement and personal responsibility that prepares our students for success after graduation.
+Now in its twenty-first year of educating students, Mariana Bracetti Academy continues to collaborate with parents, teachers, staff, and community members to foster a powerful culture of academic achievement and personal responsibility that prepares our students for success after graduation.